BBBase-EHeresy-PPPub/PPPub/docs/scenarios/war_in_rohan.md

 1. The Good player scores 1 Victory Point for each of their named Heroes still alive at the end of the game.
 The Evil player scores 1 Victory Point for each of their named Heroes that have been slain.
 2. The Good player scores 1 Victory Point if, at the end of the game, more than 14 Good models are left alive.
 The Evil player scores 1 Victory Point if, at the end of the game, fewer than 14 Good models are alive.
-3. Evil models that are not within the shallow water are considered to be within the walls of Helm’s Deep.
+3. Evil models that are not within the shallow water are considered to be within the walls of Helm's Deep.
 The Evil player scores 2 Victory Points if, at the end of the game, there are more Evil models within the walls than Good models.
 The Good player scores 2 Victory Points if they can prevent this.
 Models that are on top of the walls do not count towards this total.

 **SPECIAL RULES**

-*Legion of the White Hand* — *Huge numbers of Uruk-hai are streaming through the hole in the Deeping Wall, and more are constantly joining the fight.*
+* **Legion of the White Hand**

 At the end of each Evil Move phase, the Evil player rolls a D6 and adds 2.
 This is the number of models that the Evil player may move onto the board from the hole in the Deeping Wall.
-These can be any models that haven’t yet entered the board, even models that have previously been slain earlier in the battle.
+These can be any models that haven't yet entered the board, even models that have previously been slain earlier in the battle.
 The Uruk-hai Captains may only enter the battlefield once.

-*Explosion Aftermath* — *The tremendous detonation that blew apart the Deeping Wall has left those in command of the defense of Helm’s Deep shaken and injured.*
+* **Explosion Aftermath**

 All Good Hero models start the game with 0 Fate.

-*The Prince of Mirkwood* — *It is at Helm’s Deep that Legolas comes into his own, showcasing agility and skill that far surpasses that of most Elves.*
+* **The Prince of Mirkwood**

 Once per game, if Legolas starts his Move phase in base contact with the top of a staircase, he may choose to use his Elven agility to slide down it atop an Uruk-hai shield.
 When he does this, Legolas may fire his Elven bow three times, as if it was the Shoot phase, as he moves down the staircase.
 Any model on the staircase automatically takes one Strength 3 hit and is knocked Prone.
 Additionally, one model within 3" of the bottom of the staircase suffers one Strength 4 hit as Legolas thrusts the Uruk-hai shield into their chest.
 Finally, Legolas is placed in base contact with the bottom of the staircase.
 He can move no further that turn and may not shoot in the following Shoot phase.